Reading Time: 4 minutes

-According to Linden, “The pleasure derived from success, and in particular from risky or novel business ventures, is borne of the very same brain pathways that make substance use so irresistible to some.”
+Linden believed the same brainwork used to strive for success is also used to abuse substances.
 Because these different personality types share so many of the same traits, it is very likely that a prosperous person may begin to abuse drugs and become addicted to them, rather than decide they want to quit.
 There is also a theory that many successful people also experience trauma at a young age that fuels their drive to become great; this is also a factor that affects many addicts.

 Who is More Prone to Addiction?

 Successful people and those who lack success can both be prone to addiction.
 For example, an adolescent who is failing academically or an adult who is struggling with work are both potential candidates for addiction if they begin abusing drugs and especially if they have other risk factors present.
 These individuals may begin abusing substances to compensate for their lack of direction or their personal feelings of failure, as these emotions can be overwhelming.
 But someone who is exceptionally driven also has a high-risk factor as well.
 The two sides of the spectrum both lend themselves to the possibility of addiction.